About

 For the nation’s 250th anniversary, the American Battlefield Trust and its many state partners are creating a unified path of interpretation to tell the unforgettable stories of the American Revolution.

-First founded in South Carolina in 2019, The Liberty Trail network will expand to tell the full story of the American Revolution for the nation’s 250th birthday.
-The American Battlefield Trust proposes to build The Liberty Trail across 25 states during the Semiquincentennial period (2025-2033), completed in phases to be ready for major battle anniversaries and events.
+Founded in South Carolina in 2019, The Liberty Trail network is expanding to tell the full story of the American Revolution.
+The American Battlefield Trust proposes to build The Liberty Trail with digital tours, on-site experiences, and land preservation across 25 states during the Semiquincentennial period (2025-2033) and completed in phases to be ready for major battle anniversaries and events.
 The Liberty Trail works closely with private, municipal, and state partners to support local programming and heritage tourism goals.
-Eventually, the Trail will expand to other states with stories of the War of 1812 and other conflicts tied to the American Revolution, its origins, and its legacy.

 Our Valued Partners